Geo

 caution

-This list of limitations only reflects the latest version of GitLab.
-If you are using an older version, extra limitations may be in place.
+These known issues reflect only the latest version of GitLab.
+If you are using an older version, additional issues might exist.

 • Pushing directly to a secondary site redirects (for HTTP) or proxies (for SSH) the request to the primary site instead of handling it directly.
-The limitation is that you cannot use Git over HTTP with credentials embedded in the URI, for example, https://user:personal-access-token@secondary.tld.
+You cannot use Git over HTTP with credentials embedded in the URI, for example, https://user:personal-access-token@secondary.tld.
 For more information, see how to use a Geo Site.

 • The primary site has to be online for OAuth login to happen.
 Existing sessions and Git are not affected.
 Support for the secondary site to use an OAuth provider independent from the primary is being planned.